box/developer.box.com/guides/box-sign/create-sign-request.md

 - `cancelled`: If the request is cancelled via UI or API.
 - `expired`: The date of expiration has passed with outstanding, incomplete signatures.
+- `finalizing`: If all signers have signed the request, but the final document with signatures and the signing log has not been generated yet.
+- `error_finalizing`: If the `finalizing` phase did not complete successfully.

 Encountering an error status requires creating a new sign request to retry.